MatthiasT91/Robinhood-Webhook-Bot/README.md

 Setup:
 -------------
-1. Go and create an account on DigitalOcean (If you uuse my referal linkk you will recieve $200 of free credit to use) if you dont have one already. https://m.do.co/c/de7d99f5f217
+1. Go and create an account on DigitalOcean (If you use my referral link you will receive $200 of free credit to use) if you dont have one already. https://m.do.co/c/de7d99f5f217

 2. Go and create a new App under App Platform and name it whatever you want.